 (11) Figs.(3)-(10) could be more clear?

-Response: we will upload high resolution figures.
+Response: We will upload higher-resolution figures.

 （12） The results in Fig.4 are obtained with the developed phase-field model, and then the elastic-plastic curves have been simulated in a smaller time increment?

-Response: The results in Fig.4 is obtained at low strain rate dε33/dt=3×10-4(1/s).
-For the results in in Figure 9.
+Response: The results in Fig.4 are obtained at a low strain rate dε33/dt=3×10-4(1/s).
+For the results in Figure 9.
 The deformation is updated every 1000 diffusion steps.

 (13) In Section 5.3, have the visco-plastic or creep deformations affected the gas bubble evolution? what's the contribution of vacancy diffusion?
 It is well known that vacancy diffusion is also the important mechanism of macroscale creep deformations.
 What's the contribution of solid fission product swelling?

 Response: In this model, we focused on the interaction between deformation and gas bubble evolution.
-The effect of radiation and creep on gas bubble evolution were not considered in current model.
+The effect of radiation and creep on gas bubble evolution were not considered in the current model.
 Solid fission product swelling definitely affects the stress, hence, the gas bubble evolution and creep.
 We are working to extend the model.
 (14) in the phase-field model, the chemical potentials of the matrix and gas bubble are assumed to the same, and it is reasonable?

 Response: The phase-field model assumes that chemical gradient is the driving force of microstructure evolution.
-So the chemical potentials of the matrix and gas bubble are the same So only when the system reaches equilibrium.
+So the chemical potentials of the matrix and gas bubble are the same only when the system reaches equilibrium.

-KKS model assumed at any material point the chemical potentials of the matrix and gas bubble phases are the same.
+The KKS model assumed at any material point the chemical potentials of the matrix and gas bubble phases are the same.
 This means local equilibrium, but global is not equilibrium.

 (15) In Eq.(1), the magnitude of the gradient of the order parameter should be used?